devopscenter/dcUtils/README.md

 If there is already an existing application repository and you will be joining in on the development, then you will run the manageApp.py script with the same options except the command to run will be join.
 This will clone the application repository from github.

-So, the arguments would be:
+Execute the script:

+    manageApp.py -a appName -c create

+where the options are:

     -a appName                   # the application name you have chosen -c join                      # the command for joining an existing development